anrichter2/README-generator/example-readme-file.md

 ## Installation

-Use npm install to get the necessary modules of inquirer installed and that is all.
+Use npm install to get inquirer.
+That is the only step.

 ## Usage

-Use it whenever you need to create a readme for a finished project.
+Use to to generate a readme file for any project you need.

 ## License

 The license being used is: MIT Licence

 ## Contribute